Girls in Engineering

 Along with our foundational partner, Rio Tinto, we recognise that the gender imbalance in STEM fields should be addressed from an early age.
 With less than 15 per cent of women in the Australian engineering workforce, we are working on breaking gender stereotypes, demystifying fields of study and working to create the engineers of the future.

-We would like to thank the following supports for the Girls in Engineering program: Rio Tinto, Monadelphous, Babcock, Newmont and ATCO.
+We would like to thank the following supports for the Girls in Engineering program: Rio Tinto, Monadelphous, Babcock, Newmont, ATCO and Fircroft Australia.

 The person behind the job